AbdolvahabT/AbdolvahabT/README.md

 - 👋 Hi, I’m @AbdolvahabT
-- 👀 I’m interested in Python, C++ and Physics.
+- 👀 I’m interested in Python, C++, Android and Physics.
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me s.abdolvahab@gmail.com